catchpoint/WebPageTest.agent/docs/install.md

     * ```sudo npm install -g lighthouse```

 ## Configuration
-The default browser locations for Chrome and Chrome Canary (google-chrome-unstable on Linux) will automatically be detected.
+The default browser locations for Chrome and Firefox (Stable, Beta and Canary/Nightly) will automatically be detected.
 If you need to support different locations or provide different browsers you can rename browsers.ini.sample to browsers.ini and define the browser locations.

 On Linux, make sure to point to the actual chrome binary and not the symlink.
 Usually something like:
 ```